onflapp/gs-desktop/README.md

 # GS Desktop

-GNUstep Desktop attempts to build fully functional GNUstep desktop by bringing apps from various sources together and making sure everything works together to create unified user experience.
+GNUstep Desktop attempts to build fully functional desktop by bringing various GNUstep apps together and making sure everything works as expected.

-It should work on any Debian-based system (I personally use Raspberry PI4 as the main development and user platform) and possibly any modern Linux distribution with a bit tweaking.
+It should work on any Debian-based system (I personally use Raspberry PI4 as my main development and user platform) and possibly any modern Linux distribution with a bit tweaking.

 ### 1. Install Dependencies

 The desktop relies on many other libraries and binaries to work as intended.
 This step is more important than you might realize at first.
+As many build systems use autoconfig to find dependencies, a missing dependency will not necessarily result in failed build.
+It might however cause all kinds of weird runtime problems or desktop now working as intended.

 There is a script you can use to help you install all that is needed.